aws-samples/sample-agentic-ai-web/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

+## Contribution Suggestions

+Here are some ideas for contributions that would be particularly helpful for this project:

+1. **Additional Examples**: Create additional examples that demonstrate other capabilities or use cases.
+2. **Improved Documentation**: Enhance existing documentation with more examples, clarifications, or step-by-step guides.
+3. **Tests**: Add unit or integration tests for existing functionality.
+4. **Optimizations**: Improve performance or reduce resource usage.
+5. **New Features**: Implement new features that extend the project's capabilities.

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+Please do **not** create a public GitHub issue.

 ## Licensing